Premchandyadav369/AETHER/README.md

 > **"AETHER-RAMI is not a dashboard, not a demo — it is a living, breathing AI-powered drug discovery operating system spanning molecular foundation models, protein intelligence, digital human twins, autonomous agents, and explainable AI — unified into a single scientific platform."**

-> ⚠️ **A note on numbers in this document:** Every metric below is either (a) a benchmark result produced by a specific script in this repo (path given next to the number), or (b) explicitly labeled as a *target/design goal* if the corresponding experiment has not yet been logged.
+> ⚠️ **A note on numbers in this document:** Every metric below is either (a) a benchmark result produced by a specific script in this repo (path given next to the number), (b) explicitly labeled as a *target/design goal* if the corresponding experiment has not yet been logged, or (c) reproduced verbatim from a timestamped, verified end-to-end notebook run log (see the new [V10.5 OMEGA](#-v105-omega--verified-reproducible-notebook-benchmarks) section).
 This distinction is kept throughout so the README stays trustworthy for anyone citing it.

 </div>